 Nursing is the largest health care profession, nationally, regionally and locally.
-Employment for RNs will grow faster than all occupations through 2012.
+Employment for RNs will grow faster than the average for all occupations through 2020.
 There will always be a need for nurses in hospitals, but an increasing number of nurses will be employed in home health, long-term care, and ambulatory care settings.

 The Nursing program at WWCC is approved by the Washington State Nursing Care Quality Assurance Commission: 310 Israel Rd., Tumwater, WA 98501, phone (360) 236-4700, (www.doh.wa.gov).
-The Nursing Program is also accredited by the National League for Nursing Accrediting Commission (NLNAC): 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326.
+The Nursing Program is also accredited by the Accreditation Commission for Education in Nursing- ACEN (formerly called the National League for Nursing Accrediting Commission- NLNAC): 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326.

 Phone (404) 975-5000. (www.nlnac.org)

 The Nursing program encompasses two professional levels of nursing: Practical Nursing and Associate Degree Nursing.
 The college also has an NA (Nursing Assistant) program (see Allied Health).
 Graduates, upon successful completion of the licensing examination, may practice at the designated level.